Icahn School of Medicine at Mount Sinai / NYC Health and Hospitals Queens, NY

 Anastasia Novikov indicated no relevant financial relationships.

 Natalie Balassiano, MD1, Omar Asad, MD2, Anastasia Novikov, MD3.
-P1327 - Peripheral Neuroectodermal Tumor Found in the Duodenum, ACG 2023 Annual Scientific Meeting Abstracts.
+P2470 - Autoimmune Hepatitis Caused by Garcinia Cambogia Weight Loss Therapy, ACG 2023 Annual Scientific Meeting Abstracts.
 Vancouver, BC, Canada: American College of Gastroenterology.